codingtherapist/HugoBlog/content/posts/Welcome/index.en.md

 ### Greetings!

 Welcome to my body of work.
-My desire is to educate, advocate for developer well-being, and build community using technology as a catalyst for connection.
-I'm excited to learn in public and share my full-stack web development journey while highlighting assistive technology and web accessibility.
-This page will feature education, tutorials, and musings in text and video format of my therapeutic programming projects.
-This will include both Yoga for Tech Workers and building responsive web applications using HTML, CSS, javascript, node.js, express and react.
+I'm excited to learn in public and share my web development journey with you!

+🌱 My desire is to:
+* share what I learn as I build full-stack web applications
+* advocate for developer well-being and web accessibility
+* build community using technology as a catalyst for connection
-I use my background as a virtual therapist and my experience providing assistive technology and yoga therapy services to advocate for both users and creators of technology.
+* apply my background as a therapist and problem solver to increase therapeutic uses of technology

+🌱 This page will feature:
+* education on web accessibility and assistive technology
+* my journey through learning how to code as a community taught developer
+* yoga tutorials for tech workers

-Ultimately, I’d like to highlight the dynamic intersection of technology and health, while increasing web accessibility and developer wellbeing.
+Ultimately, I’d like to highlight the dynamic intersection of technology and health, while sharing everything I learn in between.
 I hope you enjoy the ride!